MagnusHJensen/unofficial-apple-docs-changelog/README.md

 Tracks daily changes to Apple's developer documentation by scraping their JSON API and converting it to Markdown.

+_This repository is in no way affiliated with Apple, and solely pulls down what anybody can access and read officially without logging in to any Apple related website._

 ## How it works

 A GitHub Action runs daily, fetches all Device Management documentation from Apple, and commits any changes.
 Use git history to see what changed and when.